MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 ## Connecting

 After you've installed Windows Admin Center on your hybrid machine, here's how to connect to it and use it to manage Windows Server:
-1. Open the Azure portal and navigate to your Arc-enabled server, then Windows Admin Center.
+1. Open the Azure portal and navigate to your Arc-enabled server, then **Windows Admin Center (preview)**.
-2. Select Connect.
+2. Select **Connect**.
-3. Enter credentials for an account with local Administrator permissions on the hybrid machine’s operating system, and then select Sign in.
+3. Enter credentials for an account with local Administrator permissions on the hybrid machine’s operating system, and then select **Sign in**.
 <br> Windows Admin Center opens in the portal, giving you access to the same tools you might be familiar with from using Windows Admin Center in an on-premises deployment.

 :::image type="content" source="../../media/manage-vm/wac-in-azure-arc-connect.png" alt-text="Screenshot showing the Connect button for Windows Admin Center on an Arc-enabled server." lightbox="../../media/manage-vm/wac-in-azure-arc-connect.png":::